hjkgrp/SESAMI_web/paper/paper.md

 | UiO-66 | 1239 | 1239 | 1443 | N/A | 1242 | 1304 | 1289 |
 | ZIF-8 | 1429 | 1386 | 1575 | 1381 | 1390 | 1414 | 1588 |

-Table: Comparison between calculated surface areas from software for isotherm to surface area calculation and from Zeo++, over the 13 MOFs with GCMC isotherms.
-The mean absolute percent error and Pearson correlation coefficient are taken with respect to Zeo++ calculations for each software, over all successful surface area calculations for that software.\label{corr_table}
+: Comparison between calculated surface areas from software for isotherm to surface area calculation and from Zeo++, over the 13 MOFs with GCMC isotherms.
+The mean absolute percent error and Pearson correlation coefficient are taken with respect to Zeo++ calculations for each software, over all successful surface area calculations for that software.\label{tab:corr_table}

 | Software | Mean absolute percent error (MAPE)  | Pearson correlation coefficient  | Successful calculations (out of 13) |
 | ------ | ---- | ----- | --- |